Artificial Intelligence

 Oppose Through Coalition

 SB 295 would require entities to provide information, upon the Attorney General’s request, on the use of a pricing algorithm.
 This bill would also prohibit entities from using or distributing any pricing algorithm if the person has actual knowledge that the pricing algorithm uses or incorporates competitor data.
-For violations, the Attorney General would be authorized to bring a civil action.
+For violations, the Attorney General would be authorized to bring civil actions.

 Mark Farouk